 Baldur’s Gate 3 launched in Early Access last October.
 Unfortunately, there’s no hard release date for the complete game.
 This version includes Act 1 only, with the devs stressing that Act 2 and 3 are still in progress.

 Larian Studios famously said that the full game will "be ready when it’s ready.”
 It anticipates that Baldur's Gate 3 will be in Early Access for at least one year, but that's not to be taken as comment on a firm release window.
-Judging by all of that, we'll likely see a release in October 2021, at the earliest, but it could well get pushed to 2022.
+Judging by all of that, we'll likely see the game finally arrive in full this year.

 Baldur’s Gate 3 Early Access